Lorenzo-Gandini/data-mining/README.md

 Repository for the Data Mining project course
 Simonato Nicolò - Russo Riccardo - Gandini Lorenzo

+The project consisted of a logistic company whose drivers didn't follow the routes they were given.
+Our task was to create new routes and assign them to the drivers to satisfy their preferences to reduce the deviation as much as possible.
+- File "DM Project 23-24.docx.pdf" to see the full project
+- File "DM23_Russo_Gandini_Simonato.pdf" to see the Final report

 To run the program, follow these steps:

 1) If you want to change the standard and actual routes, insert the new routes in the "/data" folder with the correct format (standardX.json / actualX.json) where X is an integer.
 You can also use the existing ones.